Harlem shake (dance)

-The Harlem shake is a style of hip-hop dance and is characterized by jerky arm and shoulder movements in time to music.
+The Harlem shake is a style of hip-hop dance characterized by jerky arm and shoulder movements in time to music.
 The dance was created by Harlem resident Al B. (Albert Boyce) in 1981; the dance was initially called "The Albee" or "The Al. B.".
-As indicated by the name, it is associated with the predominantly African-American neighborhood of Harlem, in New York City.
+As indicated by the name, it is associated with the predominantly African American neighborhood of Harlem, in New York City.
 The dance became known as the Harlem Shake as its prominence grew beyond the neighborhood.
 In 2001 G. Dep's music video for the song "Let's Get It" introduced the dance to the mainstream.

 History

-The dance was created Al B. who was known for performing it during breaks at the Entertainer's Basketball Classic basketball tournament at Rucker Park.
+The dance was created by Al B. who was known for performing it during breaks at the Entertainer's Basketball Classic basketball tournament at Rucker Park.
 Harlem resident Al B. (also known as Ali Saadat and Al Cisco), whose legal name was Albert Leopold Boyce, died in 2006 at the age of 43.
-The dance was first called "The Albee" after its creator and later became known at the Harlem Shake when it became popular outside of the neighbourhood.
+The dance was first called "The Albee" after its creator and later became known as the Harlem Shake when it became popular outside of the neighborhood.
 The dance was then popularised by four man dance crew Crazy Boyz (members Maurice "Motion" Strayhorn, Jesse "Smiley" Rutland, Kirkland "Dirty Kirt" Young and Joseph "No Bones" Collins).

 Sources differ in identifying the inspiration for the dance - some say it is based on an Ethiopian dance Eskista and others that it was inspired by the dance moves of the creator's mother Sandra Boyce.

 In 2003 interview Al B. said that the dance is "It's a drunken shake anyway, it's an alcoholic shake, but it's fantastic, everybody loves it and everybody appreciates it.
 And it's glowing with glory.
 And it's respected."
 According to Al. B. the dance came from the ancient Egyptians and describes it as what the mummies used to do.
 Because they were all wrapped up, they couldn't really move, all they could do was shake.